Project Idea | ( True Random Number Generator)

 - The TCP information for the network

-- The RTT of a specific network, dependant on the congestion of the network
+- The RTT of a specific network, dependent on the congestion of the network

 - System time